myfancypants/minesweeper/README.md

 There are no space or time restrictions

-Global Variables
+### Global Variables

-  boardSize - (int) sets the width and height of the gameboard to play on numMines - (int) generates a number of randomly placed mines on the game board
+  boardSize - (int) sets the width and height of the gameboard to play on

+  numMines - (int) generates a number of randomly placed mines on the game board

-API Functions
+### API Functions

 resetGame() - will reset the gameBoard based off of boardSize and numMines.
 All previous game data will be
                 regenerated and a new board will be created

 simulateSquareClick(row, col, altKey) - this will simulate a user click event on a target square of the game
-            row - (int) the row of the target square you wish to click col - (int) the column of the target square you wish to click altKey - (boolean) defines the type of click event you are simulating true - reveals the value behind the target square false - places a flag or removes a flag ontop of the target square return - the result of this action will return the possible values:
+* row - (int) the row of the target square you wish to click
+* col - (int) the column of the target square you wish to click
+* altKey - (boolean) defines the type of click event you are simulating
+    * true - reveals the value behind the target square
+    * false - places a flag or removes a flag ontop of the target square
+* return - the result of this action will return the possible values:
-                      0-8 -  (number of nearby mines)
+    * 0-8 -  (number of nearby mines)
-                      M  - (you found a mine! oh no, game over, womp womp)
+    * M  - (you found a mine! oh no, game over, womp womp)
-                      * -  (this is a userplaced flag) null - (you have removed a user placed flag)
+    * `*` -  (this is a userplaced flag)
+    * null - (you have removed a user placed flag)

 simulateWinCheck() - this will simulate clicking the check for win button to see if you have a correct solution
-            return - (boolean) this will return true or false if you have won the game or not
+* return - (boolean) this will return true or false if you have won the game or not

 solver - a naive solution has been provided to provide an example implementation of the function API.
 Please
          feel free to remove all the code and write your own solution!

+### Misc Notes
 Every execution of resetGame() will print a console message with a formatted table of the solution for your reference